Decepticond/crypt-tool/README.md

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

-Congrats, gsm-tool should've been succesfully installed, run gsm-tool to start it up.
+Congrats, crypt-tool should've been succesfully installed, run crypt-tool to start it up.

 ### Uninstalling crypt-tool